kwaledesign/Coding-Standards/css.md

 ```

 ### Units
+* When building a responsive design system always try to use relative units to allow your system to scale to the user's screen size.

 * Either `em's`, or `px's` may be used for `font-size`.
 Both allow the user
   to change the default font size within their browser, which is what we
-  want.
-Also effective is to use a Sass mixin to define `font-size` in `rems`
-  with a fall-back to `px's` for browsers lacking support.
+  want. [rems](http://www.w3.org/TR/css3-values/#rem-unit), which have wide [browser support](http://caniuse.com/#search=rem), can be used within a Sass mixin to provide an em based falback for IE8 and Opera Mini.
 * Use unit-less 'line-height' because it does not inherit a percentage value
   of its parent element - it's based on a multiplier of the 'font-size'.
-* For all other measures try to use 'em''s, to best create a responsive
-  system that scales to it's screen size.
 * Avoid absolute measurements.
 For example, by using `.dropdown-nav li:hover
   { top: 37px; }` you are coding a single point of failure into your
   interface.
 Instead, build with flexibility in mind by using `.dropdown-nav